 If we are thinking of building raised beds on concrete, this is a fabulous idea and can very easily become a reality.
-It is a concept that has many advantages, not overly expensive and when complete, looks very appealing and attractive.
-We have two options to look at here; firstly, we can construct this on a concrete surface, which will make for a solid foundation and secondly we can easily construct a raised bed from concrete or builders blocks which we can locate in our backgarden.
+It is a concept that has many advantages, it’s not overly expensive and when complete, looks very appealing and attractive.
+We have two options to look at here; firstly, we can construct these raised beds on concrete surfaces, which will make for a solid foundation and secondly we can easily construct a raised bed from concrete or builders blocks which we can locate in our backgarden.
 Either of these two options will work and both ideas can become very worthwhile projects.

 Building a raised bed on concrete;

 Hiring a blocklayer or tradesman would be a great idea for this project, as we need this task to be a job that looks well, is sturdy and it also needs to be waterproof.
-We don’t need any excess brown coloured water to be seeping from the bed as it would look very unsightly and could easily discolour your existing concreted surface.
+We don’t need any excess brown coloured water to be seeping from the bed as it would look very unsightly and could easily discolour your existing concreted surface or yard.
 Before we fill this concrete raised bed with soil, we will need a small layer of gravel and stones on the bottom to absorb any excess water.
 This system ensures that the bed never dries out completely, as plant roots will always reach downwards in their search for water.
+Some gardeners line the inside of these concrete raised beds with a membrane liner so as to prevent the soil touching the concrete walls.
+It is a water seeping preventative measure and in some cases is not required, if the walls are rendered over.

 Concrete raised beds in our backgarden;